 Download Evernote App

-As a free subscriber on the Basic plan, you can access Evernote Web on unlimited computers but you can download Evernote app on 2 devices only.
+As a free subscriber on the Basic plan, you can use Evernote on 2 devices only.

-Therefore, I downloaded Evernote for Windows on my personal desktop and work laptop and access Evernote Web on my personal laptop.
+Therefore, I downloaded Evernote for Windows on my personal desktop and access Evernote Web on my work laptop.

 So do think carefully which are the 2 devices that you’ll use frequently.
 You can always revoke access from a device and free up that slot for another device.
 Just log into your account settings at Evernote Web and click Revoke Access under Applications.